MarcoCiaramella/OpenSimplexNoise/README.md

 [![](https://jitpack.io/v/MarcoCiaramella/OpenSimplexNoise.svg)](https://jitpack.io/#MarcoCiaramella/OpenSimplexNoise)

 The Android library from the gist https://gist.github.com/KdotJPG/b1270127455a94ac5d19
-## How to import in your Androdi project
+## How to import in your Android project
 Add it in your root build.gradle at the end of repositories:

 ```